jentery/engl429C/index.md

 In 500-750 words (MLA format), assess an assigned novel's reception and also identify and describe its intended audience(s).
 As you write, consider the details that matter for audience and reception: date of publication, publisher, awards, and the author's publication history, including fiction as well as editing and nonfiction.
 Also consider various venues for reception: everything from the CBC and *New York Times* to social media and Goodreads to journal articles in the MLA International Bibliography.
 When identifying intended audiences, please be as specific as possible.

 Here are some questions to help you get started:

 * When was the book published?
 By whom?
 * Who did the original cover art?
 What was on the cover?
-* Was the novel at hand the author's first book?
+* Was the novel the author's first book?
 Their last or most recent book?
 Somewhere in between?
 How similar is it to their other books?
 * What awards, if any, did the book receive?
 * How many editions now exist?
 * Where was the book reviewed?
 Who reviewed it?
 Were the reviews positive?
 What did they focus on?
 What role did the author's reputation play in the reviews?
-How the reviews or venues biased?
+How were thes reviews or venues biased?
 * How did reviews differ from one venue to the next?
 What do you make of these differences?
 * How is the book rated by social cataloguing and commerce sites?
 What sort of comments do people leave about it?
 * Is there any tension between the "popular" and "critical" reception?
 If so, then what do you make of it?
 * How much scholarship has been written about the book?
 Where is the book popular?
-Who tends to identify with it?* Does the book have a fan culture or subculture?
+Who tends to identify with it?
+* Does the book have a fan culture or subculture?
 If so, describe it.
 * How would you describe the book's intended audience?
-Who, exactly, are they?)
+Who, exactly, are they?
 Why does this audience matter when reviewing the book?
-(See if the book has a dedication and/or acknowledgments.
+See if the book has a dedication and/or acknowledgments.
 * Did the book become something else, such as a movie or play?
-How well was the adaptation received?
+How well was the adaptation (or remake) received?
 To what effects on the novel's reception?

 If you choose this option, then feel free to use 500-750 words to assess the overall reception of an assigned novel, with details drawn from a range of reviews, comments, and publications (both popular and academic) and attention given to the particulars of its intended audience(s).
-Since you’re assessing the reception of a novel and describing its intended audience, you don’t need to make an academic argument.
+Since you’re assessing the reception of a novel and describing its intended audience, you don't need to make an academic argument.
 (This is not a close reading assignment.)
 Feel free to write for a broad, non-expert audience: people who, generally speaking, are interested in contemporary fiction.
 However, your assessment should be clear and thorough, and your descriptions should be precise.
 You should draw upon at least *ten* different sources across news outlets (such as newspapers, websites, and radio), social media, blogs, and academic journals.

 Please submit your response as a DOCX, RTF, HTML, or PDF file.
 Feel free to include images (where applicable) as figures in the document.